fagan2888/TailSearch/README.md

 I've included an IPython notebook with a demonstration on how to run the app.
 You only need an active internet connection for the app to work properly.

+## Dependencies
+You'll need the requests[security] module, along with lxml, BeautifulSoup, and Pandas.
+There is an issue on Macs due to outdated OpenSSL.
+Update OpenSSL with homebrew before running this notebook.